simonekranawetter/hello-real-world/100daysofcode.md

 + Pluralsight Course on [Getting Started with Javascript](https://app.pluralsight.com/library/courses/javascript-getting-started/) Modules 5-6 and coding along.

 + [Eloquent Javascript](https://eloquentjavascript.net/01_values.html) Chapter 2 on Program Structure (with exercises)

+## Day 3 (25th of May 2022)

+Dear Diary,

+I just had to consult ~~the bible~~ Stack Overflow because I hate nested loops.
+That [last exercise](https://eloquentjavascript.net/02_program_structure.html#i_swb9JBtSQQ) in Eloquent JS Chapter 2 really kicked my butt.
+Fun fact, it's basically an easier version of [Advent of Code 2020 Day 3](https://adventofcode.com/2020/day/3), so my past faliures have come to haunt me (and that just means when I'm done with Eloquent JS I'll tackle this years Advent of Code in JS).

++ Pluralsight Course on [Getting Started with Javascript](https://app.pluralsight.com/library/courses/javascript-getting-started/) Module 7 and coding along.